-Once configured, use the full range of EazyJournal features as shown in Figure 35:
+Once configured, use the full range of PubMed features as shown in Figure 35:

 EazyExample searches the style manual for examples how to cite a reference type.
-For example, Figure 36 shows how to cite a DVD in the Turabian format:
+For example, Figure 36 shows how to cite a dissertation in the APA format:

 Figure 36.
 Using EazyExample